Pay yourself First

 Calculate how much you’ll need to save each month

-Take your total for each goal, and divide it by the number of months in your timeline.
+Divide your total for each goal by the months in your timeline.
 For example, if you’ve decided you want to have an emergency fund of $24,000 established in four years, you’ll divide $24,000 by 48 months to get $500 a month.
 This is the amount you’ll need to set aside each month to reach your goal in time.
 Do this for each of your goals.

 Automate your savings

-Can you believe you are already on step 7?
 Your financial wellness is right on track.
 And now you know what it means to pay yourself first.
-Missed the other steps?
+Did you miss the other steps?
 Check out our MoneySmart Tips to learn how to keep your financial health.